 - No RUNNING, JUMPING, or FURNITURE ACCESS for 6 weeks.
-STAIRS ONLY WITH ASSISTANCE/GOOD TRACTION - Please keep your pet in a comfortable, safe indoor location with no free access to stairs for the initial 24 hours following the procedure.
-Your pet may be groggy for the next few days.
-He or she may whine or appear more anxious than usual; this may indicate pain/discomfort or side-effects of the medications.
-Please call your veterinarian for assistance with any medication adjustments or return for an examination and additional pain medications as needed. - It may be several days before your pet defecates (poops) due to medications given related to the surgery. - Confine to one level/section of the house on carpeted floors.
-Limited, assisted access to stairs is recommended for 6 weeks.
-Use a belly band for support when walking across slick floors or up/down stairs to prevent falling.
-Use baby gates, etc. to prevent free access to stairs during this restricted period. - Please use a short, hand-held leash when taking your pet outside to urinate/defecate.
-Confine your pet to a small area/room/crate when unattended.
-Please do not allow your pet to run or jump during this restriction period. - Your pet should start touching his/her toe down within the first 2 weeks.
-Thereafter, leg use should steadily improve.
-If you notice a sudden deterioration or he/she stops using the leg at any time after surgery, please call your veterinarian for advice.
-An exam and/or x-rays may be needed to determine if an infection or implant failure has occurred. - Your pet will feel like using the leg normally before the bone is well healed.
+STAIRS ONLY WITH ASSISTANCE/GOOD TRACTION - Please keep your pet in a comfortable, safe indoor location without access to stairs for the next 24 hours as he/she recovers from anesthesia & surgery.
+Your pet may be groggy for the first few days.
+He/she may whine or appear more anxious than usual; this may indicate pain/discomfort or side-effects of the medications.
+Please call your veterinarian for assistance with medication adjustments, or return for exam & additional pain medications as needed. - It may be several days before your pet defecates (poops) due to medications given related to the surgery. - Confine your pet to one level/section of the house on carpeted floors.
+Use baby gates, etc. to prevent access to slippery floors or stairs.
+Do not allow jumping on/off furniture.
+Confine to a small area/room/crate when unattended.
+Please do not allow any playing, running or jumping.
+For dogs, use a short leash when going outside to urinate/defecate. - Your pet will feel like fully using the leg before the fracture is healed.
 Please continue the restriction during this difficult time when he/she is feeling "too" well!
-Failure to do so can result in serious healing problems.
+Failure to do so may cause serious healing problems.